-If you want to get another terminal window opened inside the same container, just run run.sh again, it will automatically create a new terminal on the already running docker.
+If you want to get another terminal window opened inside the same container, just run run.sh again.
+It will automatically create a new terminal on the already running container.

-Once inside the container, you can use the following command to compile the entire KDE PIM:
+Once inside the container, you can use the following command to compile the entire KDE PIM suite:

 This will take a lot of time the first time, but all subsequent builds will be